MjakaMwise/Hand-Gesture-Game-Controller/README.md

-# Hand Gesture based Mouse Conrtroller
+# Hand Gesture  Mouse Conrtroller

 ## Description
-Hand-Controlled Mouse allows you to control your computer's mouse using hand gestures tracked by your webcam.
+Hand-Gesture-Controlled Mouse allows you to control your computer's mouse using hand gestures tracked by your webcam.
 It uses real-time hand tracking to move the cursor, click, drag, right-click, and scroll based on gestures.

 ## Features
 - Move the cursor using the index finger.